 I on the other hand, seemed to need forever to warm up and even after I did, it took a tremendous amount of effort and concentration to stay turned on.

 Many newlywed wives fight the same battle.
 And so we have to change the conversation in our head, accept our differences and understand our distinct paces serve a purpose in marriage.

 Another area of changing the conversation involves understanding that what goes on outside the bedroom will affect what happens inside it.

 An argument or disagreement can zap out the fuzzies for intimacy.

 But you can turn things around by using what goes on inside the bedroom to change the outside.

-This is what I mean; if you have unresolved issues, like conflict and misunderstanding that has turned you into ice-woman, remember sexual intimacy can soften your hearts and help you get over those hurdles quicker.
+This is what I mean; if you have unresolved issues, like conflict and misunderstanding that has turned you into cold-woman (which is protective state, nothing wrong) remember it’s okay not to have sex too!